sneiderV/App-JEE/FestivAndes/README.md

 # java-server
-Basic REST/JDBC server based on RedHat Wildfly
+REST using JDBC server based on RedHat Wildfly all this proyect is for my academy.